You can check your implicit racial bias if you are willing to do the work.

 Talking about racism is not easy.
 I teach you how to lean in and take a seed planting approach to difficult conversations about racism in this TEDx Talk "How to Lean into Conversations about Race..." .

-If you’d like to be set your intention and attention on stopping your own implicit racial bias with us, please join us for our MLK Workshop on Monday, January 18th.
-Choose NOON or 3pm Eastern.
+If you’d like to be set your intention and attention on stopping your own implicit racial bias with us, please join us for our MLK Workshop on July 22nd or July 29th, 2021.
 Make sure you click here to join us!